After HDFS has been enabled, you need permission to access it in order to perform operations, such as read data or create folders.

 Add a configuration

 Enable permission check.
-Even if the value is false, chmod/chgrp/chown/setfacl performs permission check.
+Even if the value is false, chmod/chgrp/chown/setfacl performs a permission check.

 The permission of the local folder used by datanode, which is 755 by default.